-If you’ve never heard of it before, polenta is basically a fancy corn mush that is very similar to the southern staple known as grits.
-Made with inexpensive, household corn meal, polenta is a great example of how easy it is to cook with grains.
-It doesn’t take long to prepare and even better yet, you probably already have corn meal in your pantry.
+If you’ve never heard of it before, polenta is basically a fancy corn mush similar to the southern staple known as grits.
+Made with inexpensive, household cornmeal, polenta is a great example of how easy it is to cook with grains.
+It doesn’t take long to prepare, and even better yet, you probably already have cornmeal in your pantry.
 As with most other grains, the basic cooking premise involves boiling the grain in water or other liquid – a task that a cook of any ability level can handle.

-I think that the key to a great polenta, or any grain, dish is to use it as the base on which to highlight things such as a nice cut of meat, seasonal vegetables, or even fresh fruit.
+The key to a great polenta, or any grain, the dish is to use it as the base on which to highlight things such as a nice cut of meat, seasonal vegetables, or even fresh fruit.
 I’ve seen polenta used in many ways – as the pasta base in a lasagna, mixed with pumpkin puree and served with pork, and even flavored with a little maple syrup and topped with berries as a breakfast dish.
 Once you get the hang of this simple base recipe, try getting more creative.

 - 1/2 cup milk

 Combine the milk with 2 cups water and a pinch of salt in a medium saucepan over medium heat.
 Barely bring to a boil, then add the cornmeal, whisking to prevent lumps from forming.
 Turn the heat to low and simmer while whisking on and off, until thick, 10 to 15 minutes.
 Add in more water if it gets too thick.
 Add in the butter and Parmesan if using.